Co-Curriculars and Affinity Groups

 Young Men of Color is an affinity group for those members of the BC community who would like to explore and question the intersectionality of their race/ethnicity and gender.
 We will deeply listen to each other, challenge preconceived notions of race, class, and gender, and build connections with each other and other affinity groups.
 Please join us for music, life-changing discussions

 Ever been around a bonfire, singing tunes, overlapping notes, and relishing in some gorgeous vibrations?
 Do you ever harmonize to songs under your breath?
 If so, the a capella club could be the place for you.
-This co-curricular will provide people who already sing a chance to come together and create lush harmonies in an intimate setting.
-If you’re already in a choir, this club will give you the opportunity to be in a group where songs are chosen democratically, and where you can add a touch of your own stylistic and creative choices.
-Musical arrangements will vary from 50’s pop to modern pop tunes, though the options will be as limitless as possible (we may draw the line at Gregorian chants…).
-Having the intuition for sight-reading is not necessarily a prerequisite for joining, but is recommended.
-All members should be willing to dedicate a small portion of time outside of club sessions to practice their parts.
-If you’re interested in creating some beautiful music, join the a capella club!
+This co-curricular provides people who already sing a chance to come together and create lush harmonies in an intimate setting.
+Musical arrangements can vary from 50’s pop to modern tunes, though the options are pretty unlimited (though we may draw the line at Gregorian chants…).
+Having the intuition for sight-reading is not a prerequisite for joining, but it is recommended.
+Members should be willing to dedicate a small portion of time outside of club sessions to practice/record their parts, and this is doable with guiding track technology!
+Last year, the club performed for the BC Upper School on three occasions: once for the Junior Variety Show and twice for One BC, a “remote” variety show for the Upper School.
+If you’d be interested in participating in a project like this and want to create some beautiful music, join the a capella club!

 Art squad is open to all students, regardless of experience level, who want a chance to try out different kinds of art.
 We work on both projects and free work, and provide our students with a variety of mediums.
-In the past, we have had a photo collage in the cafeteria, created custom t-shirts, and watched old films as inspiration for watercolor paintings.
+In the past, we have had a photo collage in the cafeteria, created custom t-shirts, and painted a mural.

-BCast was founded by two members of the class of 2020, Teddy F. and Sol Rey V. The BCast is an attempt to bring members of the Berkeley Carroll community together, and hopefully foster a fun and engaging environment.
+BCast is a Student-led podcast in an attempt to bring members of the Berkeley Carroll community together, and hopefully foster a fun and engaging environment.
 For team members, BCast seeks to promote student ownership, strength, and creativity.

 The Blotter has been the student voice of our school for decades.
 Now an online student-run newspaper, The Blotter highlights arts, sports, and events in both the world and the Berkeley Carroll community.
 Through articles, photojournalism, and videos, The Blotter finds new and innovative ways to speak for the Berkeley Carroll student body.
 Visit The Blotter at www.bcblotter.com.